Serm357/dillucesteiner-pd-2/posts/antimicrobial-resistance.md

 blogImage: "/3.jpg"
 ---

-# The Looming Shadow of AMR: A Comprehensive Look at AntiMicrobial Resistance
+# The Looming Shadow of AMR: A Comprehensive Look at AntiMicrobial Resistanc

-**Date: 2024-06-06**

 The discovery of antibiotics in the 20th century marked a turning point in medicine.
 These life-saving drugs revolutionized our ability to combat bacterial infections, dramatically reducing mortality rates and improving public health.
 However, a silent threat has been brewing in the background: Antimicrobial Resistance (AMR).